 All-Clad Stainless Steel Fry Pan Reviews

-In this update of a roundup originally published on January 1, 2009, editors compare six 12-inch stainless-steel skillets.
+In this update of a roundup originally published on January 1, 2009, editors compare six 12-inch stainless-steel skillets, including the All Clad 12-inch Stainless Steel Fry Pan.
 Each pan is evaluated on several cooking tasks and are put through several rigorous tests to gauge durability.

 Review: Traditional Skillets, Editors of Cook's Illustrated, March 2014

-Testers at the Good Housekeeping Research Institute give the All-Clad Stainless Steel 12-Inch Fry Pan a grade of A-minus, with praise for its even heating, superior browning and stay-cool handle.
-Editors say its classic omelet shape is "ideal for turning out eggs" but that the pan has trouble maintaining a steady simmer.
-However, we found that other expert reviews as well as many owner reviews dispute both of those findings.
+Testers at the Good Housekeeping Research Institute give the All-Clad Stainless Steel 12-Inch Fry Pan an overall rating of 4 stars out of 5, with praise for its even heating, superior browning and stay-cool handle.
+Editors say its classic omelet shape is "ideal for turning out eggs" but that the pan has trouble maintaining a steady simmer in their tests.

 Review: All-Clad Stainless Steel 12-Inch Skillet, Editors of the Good Housekeeping Research Institute, November 2012